 According to Dr. Margolius, nearly 40% of Cleveland households with children under 18 years old receive SNAP benefits.

-Kristin Warzocha, CEO of the Greater Cleveland Food Bank, said one in four children in the food bank’s six-county service area across Northeast Ohio is food insecure.
-She continues to see the need for food support, as exemplified by the record-setting 117 sites the food bank provided meals to this summer.
+Kristin Warzocha, CEO of the Greater Cleveland Food Bank, shared that one in four children in the food bank’s six-county service area is food insecure.
+She continues to see the need for food support across Northeast Ohio, as exemplified by the record-setting 117 sites the food bank provided meals to this summer.

 “Last year, through our special programs - that's the Backpack for Kids program, our after-school feeding programs, our school markets - we served about 35,000 children,” she said.
 “So far this year, just through June, we've served well over 40,000.”